elenderg/PAL-1000/instruções de compilação.md

-`Compile the routine's monikettes and the routine's parameters given the rider (indefinite article).` `If the rider's token is not blank, abort with "There's extra stuff on the end of this function." and the rider; exit.` `Convert the routine's monikettes to the routine's moniker.` `Index the routine given the routine's monikettes and the routine index.` - \ for employs`
+`Compile the routine's monikettes and the routine's parameters given the rider (indefinite article).` `If the rider's token is not blank, abort with "There's extra stuff on the end of this function." and the rider; exit.` `Convert the routine's monikettes to the routine's moniker.` `Index the routine given the routine's monikettes and the routine index. \ for employs`

 `To compile the header of a routine given a rider (callback):` `If the compiler's abort flag is set, exit.`